-Connectors with obvious functions (e.g., the power cord) are exempt from this labeling requirement.
+Connectors with functions that are obvious (e.g., the power cord) are exempt from this labeling requirement.
 In addition, the following requirements shall apply:

-- a) All switches and controls shall be clearly labeled to identify their functions. - b) The ATC/ITC switch, if applicable, shall produce an auditory, visual, or tactile indication of change of state, and appropriate means shall be provided to unambiguously indicate which control mode is operational. - c) An indication of incubator temperature shall be provided by a separate temperature sensor that is independent of any temperature sensor used for control of the incubator temperature.
-Indicator temperature shall be clearly visible and read easily without opening the incubator, even under conditions of high relative humidity in a cool environment.
-The indication may be intermittent, continuous, or user-actuated. - d) The direction of control(s) adjustment shall be clearly indicated.
-Minimum and maximum markings shall be provided and identified to prevent confusion with regard to the position of the control and the indicated value.
-Any incubator control, if it has a rotary action, shall be arranged so that a clockwise rotation produces an increase in output. - e) Temperature controls shall be clearly marked with temperature settings on or adjacent to the control.
-The markings shall be provided at intervals no greater than 0.5° C for ATC settings and no greater than 0.25° C for ITC settings.
+- a) all switches and controls shall be clearly labeled to identify their functions; - b) if applicable, ATC/ITC switch shall produce an auditory, visual, or tactile indication of change of state, and means shall be provided to unambiguously indicate which control mode is operational; - c) an indication of incubator temperature shall be provided by a separate temperature sensor that is independent of any temperature sensor used for control of the incubator temperature.
+Indicated temperature shall be clearly visible and easily read without opening the incubator, even under conditions of high relative humidity in a cool environment.
+The indication may be intermittent, continuous, or useractuated; - d) the direction of control(s) adjustment shall be clearly indicated.
+Minimum and maximum markings shall be provided and located to prevent confusion with regard to the position of the control and the indicated value.
+Any incubator control with a rotary action shall be arranged so that a clockwise rotation produces an increase in output; - e) temperature controls shall be clearly marked with temperature settings on or adjacent to the control.
+The markings shall be provided at intervals of not greater than 0.5° C for ATC settings and not greater than 0.25° C for ITC settings.

 If applicable, identification of the manufacturer's recommended sensor shall be posted at the sensor's point of connection.
 Both the sensor and the device shall be labeled to identify the sensor intended for use with the device.
-Sensors used to indicate rather than control temperature also shall be identified.
+Sensors used to indicate rather than control temperature shall also be identified.

-Overcurrent protection devices shall be clearly and permanently marked as per UL 544 (see 2.13).
+Overcurrent protection devices shall be clearly and permanently marked as per UL 2601-1 (see 2.11).
 Circuit breakers should be used if possible.
-If a fuse or fuses are used, retainers for spare fuses shall be incorporated.
-Fuses and spares shall be marked as per UL 544.
+If fuses are used, retainers for spare fuses shall be incorporated.
+Fuses and spares shall be marked as per UL 2601-1.